contractpendev/contractpen-work-client/README.md

 ContractPen is a simple web user interface designed to allow people eventually to deploy legal contracts to the blockchain.
 The current goal is to integrate ContractPen.com with the Accord Project https://www.accordproject.org/ as this project allows legal contract clauses to execute on the blockchain.

+### Open Source

+Although ContractPen.com is currently closed source, it may become open source in the future.
+So in that spirit it is useful to encourage open source around the ContractPen API's and integration with other open source projects such as Accord Project.

+I encourage you to build open source software around the legaltech software and integration with ContractPen data API's.

 ### Required software

 1. NodeJS v10.7.0 is the version I am using.